BjornPython/toDoList/README.md

 # Angular to do list app

-An advanced to do list made with angular, and a fake full rest API called "JSON-server" This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.
+A more advanced to do list made with angular, and a fake full rest API called "JSON-server" This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.

 ## Development server